chrismdp/pairzone/README.md

 # Pairzone

 This is the gem code for pairzone.

+*THIS IS A WORK IN PROGRESS AND WILL NOT WORK AND IS NOT FINISHED!*

 There's lots to do:

 * Transfer the gem from using a server to using local ec2 keys (via fog?)
 * Convert the cucumber tests to do everything locally
 * Get the chef code into this repo and convert to chef-solo
 * Make the pairzone gem:

 ** Request ec2 credentials
 ** Boot up an ec2 instance
 ** Use chef to configure it
 ** Upload your git repo (DONE)

 ** Sign in

 ## Working on the code